 - to provide high-quality teaching of undergraduate courses to help accommodate areas of high demand, expand, and/or enhance our course offerings.

 Faculty Fellows (official payroll title: Assistant Adjunct Professor) must be recent PhDs who demonstrate promise of excellence in both research and teaching, as well as a commitment to fostering diversity.

-Offers postdoctoral research fellowships and faculty mentoring to outstanding scholars in all fields whose research, teaching, and service will contribute to diversity and equal opportunity at the University of California.
+Offers postdoctoral research awards and faculty mentoring to outstanding scholars in all fields whose research, teaching, and service will contribute to diversity and equal opportunity at the University of California.

 Award: The award includes a salary starting at approximately $50,760 depending on field and experience, benefits including health insurance and paid vacation/sick leave, and up to $5,000 for research-related and program travel expenses.
 Each award is for a minimum of 12-months and may be renewable for an additional term upon demonstration of academic/research productivity.

-CPFP offers postdoctoral research fellowships and faculty mentoring to outstanding scholars whose research, teaching, and service will contribute to diversity and equal opportunity at the University of California.\
+CPFP offers postdoctoral research awards and faculty mentoring to outstanding scholars whose research, teaching, and service will contribute to diversity and equal opportunity at the University of California.

 Award: Starting salaries begin at approximately $50,760, depending on the field of study and level of experience, plus benefits and up to $5,000 for research‐related and program travel expenses.
 Each award is for 12 months and may be renewable for an additional term upon demonstration of academic productivity.